MicrosoftDocs/memdocs/sccm/mdt/toolkit-reference.md

 ###  <a name="Wimscript.ini"></a> Wimscript.ini
  This .ini file is an ImageX configuration file that contains the list of folders and files that will be excluded from an image.
 It is referenced by ImageX during the LTI Capture Phase.

- For assistance with customizing this file, see the section, "Create an ImageX Configuration File," in the *Windows Preinstallation Environment (Windows PE) User’s Guide*.
+ For assistance with customizing this file, see the section, "Create an ImageX Configuration File," in the *Windows Preinstallation Environment (Windows PE) User's Guide*.

 |**Value**|**Description**|
 |-|-|
 |**Location**|*distribution*\Tools\\*platform*|

 ###  <a name="ZTIBIOSCheck.xml"></a> ZTIBIOSCheck.xml
  This XML file contains metadata about BIOSes for target computers.
 This file is edited manually and is read by [ZTIBIOSCheck.wsf](#ZTIBIOSCheck.wsf).
-Extract the necessary information from a target computer to create an entry in this XML file using the Microsoft Visual Basic® Scripting Edition (VBScript) program (ZTIBIOS_Extract_Utility.vbs) that is embedded in this XML file.
+Extract the necessary information from a target computer to create an entry in this XML file using the Microsoft Visual Basic&reg; Scripting Edition (VBScript) program (ZTIBIOS_Extract_Utility.vbs) that is embedded in this XML file.

 |**Value**|**Description**|
 |-|-|